 Couples who divorce can use his and hers reverse mortgage loans to help them sell their current home and purchase individual homes that fit their separate needs, Cook says.

-"Say they have to sell the house and they're each going to net $300,000.
-They can each buy a $600,000 house because they only need to put 50 percent down and they can have a reverse mortgage loan for the other 50 percent," he says.
+For example: A couple have to sell their house, and they're each going to net $300,000.
+They can each buy a $600,000 house because they only need to put 50 percent down.
+They can get a reverse mortgage loan for the remaining 50 percent.

 © Monkey Business Images/Shutterstock.com